rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

 * **touch** - Updates timestamp of the file and create empty file
   * touch filename
   If filename is existing file then it updates the last modified timestamp to current timestamp, in case filename does not exist then it creates empty file.
+* **vi** - Open file in read only mode, if file does not exist then creates new one.
+  * vi <file name>
+  Open file in read only mode, use i to enter into edit mode, use esc :wq to save the change, use esc :q to quit the file without saving it.
+To search anything in file use vi <file name> then press / and type search keyword, to search for next occurence use n keyword.
 * **man** - Displays manual pages
   * man <command>
   Display the manual pages of command.